 Tables aren’t cheap so it’s understandable having questions when comparing a slate vs wood pool table, or indeed even a slate pool table vs a non slate pool table.

-What is the difference between a slate and wood pool table?
-There are a few noticeable differences you need to be aware of, but the biggest difference is down to the price.
+Briefly, What is the difference between a slate and wood pool table?

 Slate vs wood pool table: Key features